Debby downgraded to tropical depression as DC region sees damaging winds, heavy rain, isolated flooding

 Listen live to WTOP for traffic and weather updates on the 8s.

-Three to five inches of rain are expected in counties affected by the flood watch, which extends into western Maryland, southern Virginia and northwestern Virginia.
+Three to 5 inches of rain are expected in counties affected by a flood watch, also issued by the NWS, which extends into western Maryland, southern Virginia and northwestern Virginia.
 Excessive runoff could cause flooding in rivers, creeks and streams.

-Local governments are offering sandbags for residents and small businesses that will be effected by the flooding.
-In Maryland, Prince George’s County residents can pick up four to 10 sandbags till Saturday at three different locations across the county and Annapolis residents can use their identification to pick up shovels and sandbags at the Donner Parking Lot, at 60 West Street.
+Local governments are offering sandbags for residents and small businesses that will be affected by the flooding.
+In Maryland, Prince George’s County residents can pick up four to 10 sandbags until Saturday at three different locations across the county, and Annapolis residents can use their identification to pick up shovels and sandbags at the Donner Parking Lot, at 60 West Street.

 7News First Alert Senior Meteorologist Brian van de Graaff told WTOP the heaviest rain will be coming down Thursday evening and Friday morning, with rain totals reaching 1 to 3 inches in the District.